heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 ## Objectives

-- Learn what is concurrency.
+- Define what concurrency is.
-- Learn the different ways to handle multiple clients at the same time:
+- Define the different ways to handle multiple clients at the same time:
-  - Multi-processing.
+  - Multiprocessing.
-  - Multi-threading.
+  - Multithreading.
   - Asynchronous programming.
-- Learn how to implement and manage concurrency in Java network applications.
+- Implement and manage concurrency in Java network applications.

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)